-Pacific volcano erupts with explosive force, heard 5,000 miles away
+How the Tonga volcano generated a shock wave around the world

 1-min CG lightning plot of #Tonga eruption pic.twitter.com/Dt0exOhvG7— William Churchill (@ChurchillWx) January 15, 2022

-Within six hours of its initial blast, the ash and smoke plume from Hunga Tonga covered an area larger in size than New England.
+Within six hours of its initial blast, the ash and smoke plume from Hunga Tonga covered an area larger than New England.
 Though night had fallen, the plume would have been thick enough to extinguish the sun.
 Static discharges within the plume, which towered twice as high as Earth’s most fierce thunderstorms, yielded prolific barrages of volcanic lightning.
-Thunderclouds produced by wildfires and volcanoes, or non-meteorological heat sources, are known as pyrocumulonimbus clouds.

-Lightning detection networks and satellites tallied more than 60,000 strikes in fifteen minutes following the volcano’s initial blast, corresponding to nearly 70 lightning strikes per second.
+Lightning detection networks and satellites tallied more than 60,000 strikes in 15 minutes following the volcano’s initial blast, corresponding to nearly 70 lightning strikes per second.
 Few, if any, conventional thunderstorms could compare.

-Notice too the bullseye-like pattern that emerges in lightning data.
-That’s the result of aforementioned gravity waves; as the waves pass by, upward motion is locally enhanced, boosting lightning rates.
+Notice, too, the bull’s eye-like pattern that emerges in lightning data.
+That’s the result of the aforementioned gravity waves; as the waves pass by, upward motion is locally enhanced, boosting lightning rates.
 In their lee, air sinks, suppressing lightning activity.

 A dangerous tsunami

-The blast was powerful enough to generate a tsunami of several meters in Tonga, and prompted the issuance of tsunami advisories across Hawaii, Alaska, British Columbia and much of the west coast of North America, including in Washington, Oregon and California.
+The blast was powerful enough to generate a tsunami of several feet in Tonga and prompted tsunami advisories across Hawaii, Alaska, British Columbia and much of the west coast of North America, including in Washington state, Oregon and California.

-A four foot spike in water levels was observed in Port St. Luis, California, and Arena Cove, California reported a 3.5 foot jump.
-Crescent City, Calif. also got a 2.7 foot spike, and a tsunami of 2.8 feet was realized in King Cove, Alaska.
+A four-foot spike in water levels was observed in Port St. Luis, Calif., and Arena Cove, Calif., reported a 3.5-foot jump.
+Crescent City, Calif., got a 2.7-foot spike, and a tsunami of 2.8 feet was realized in King Cove, Alaska.

-In addition to an uptick in water levels, tsunamis can also produce dangerous and erratic currents.
+In addition to an uptick in water levels, tsunamis can produce dangerous and erratic currents.
 They move across oceans faster than commercial jetliners.

 Volcano’s explosion heard in Alaska

-Under an exceptional set of circumstances, experts at the National Weather Service in Anchorage and University of Alaska Fairbanks confirmed that reports of audible booms heard in the Frontier State early Saturday morning local time originated from the volcano.
+Experts at the National Weather Service in Anchorage and University of Alaska Fairbanks confirmed that audible booms heard in the Frontier State early Saturday morning local time originated from the volcano.
 That means the sound traveled more than 5,000 miles.

 “Dog and I woke up suddenly at 3:30 and now I know why,” tweeted Shan Cole, a writer based in Anchorage.

 That means the sound traveled close to 800 mph, and instruments confirmed that much of the noise produced did fall within the spectrum of what can be heard by humans.
-The fact that no sound was heard in Hawaii, closer to the volcano, suggests that atmospheric conditions in or near Alaska played a role in reflecting the sound to the surface.
+That no sound was heard in Hawaii, closer to the volcano, suggests that atmospheric conditions in or near Alaska played a role in reflecting the sound to the surface.

 An atmospheric shock wave